hot/CryptoSync/README.md

-# CryptoSync: backup your data with cryptography
+# CryptoSync: sync your data with cryptography

 ##Intro